Lymkwi/Lymkwi/README.md

 and [C](https://en.wikipedia.org/wiki/Technical_debt).
 I also know some Java ☕, a healthy amount of Bash, and a light touch of Lua 🌙.

+Most of my actual personal work happens on [my forge](https://git.vulpinecitrus.info/), this account is mostly used for projects already on GitHub nowadays.

 ---

 🔭 I’m currently a member of [Insalan](https://github.com/INSAlan), the largest student-led LAN tournament event in France.
 I was in charge of the network and systems team for the 16th edition (March 2022), which welcomed more than 300 players for a whole weekend.